roomasa/PyBer_Analysis/README.md

 ## Results

-The differences in ride-sharing data among the different city types aare summarize below:
+The differences in ride-sharing data among the different city types are summarized below:

 1. Total number of rides were highest in the urban cities (n=1,625), followed by suburban (n=625) and were the lowest in rural cities (n=125).